Fokinator/lombok-fork/README.md

 # Project Lombok

+**DISCLAIMER: I do not own Project Lombok and/or any of its affiliates.
+I only add some more useful annotations.
+The [AUTHORS] file specifies the actual owners of the project.**

 **Project Lombok** is a java library that automatically plugs into your editor and build tools, spicing up your java.
 Never write another getter or equals method again, with one annotation your class has a fully featured builder, automate your logging variables, and much more.